fatihserhatturan/AuthServer.API/README.md

 This service often employs industry-standard security protocols and encryption techniques to protect sensitive user data and credentials, ensuring that they are stored securely and transmitted in a safe manner.
 It also keeps track of user accounts, roles, and permissions, enabling administrators to manage user access rights effectively.

 In summary, an authentication server service is a critical element in the realm of digital security, identity management, and access control.
-It facilitates the secure verification of user identities and the enforcement of access policies, thereby safeguarding sensitive data and ensuring that only authorized users can access specific resources or features within a network or application..
+It facilitates the secure verification of user identities and the enforcement of access policies, thereby safeguarding sensitive data and ensuring that only authorized users can access specific resources or features within a network or application.
 ## Used Technologies